Nooskewl/booboo/README.txt

 directory from a BooBoo game or a data.cpa from one.)
 Press F12 to exit, F11 to toggle fullscreen.

+data/ in the root of the distribution is the default launcher.
+You can replace it with your own to autolaunch your game.

 Many of the games only read joystick input, but fudge some keys into joystick events... so the keys are arrows and z/x.